bhdicaire/repositoryTemplate/.github/CONTRIBUTING.md

  * Any additional notes such as the possible causes, related issues, or attempted fixes

 Before submitting:
- * Check our issue backlog to ensure it hasn’t already been reported.
+ * Check our [issue backlog](https://github.com/hdicaire/repositoryTemplate/issues) to ensure it hasn’t already been reported
- * If it has, please add a comment with extra context instead of opening a new issue.
+ * If it has, please add a comment with extra context instead of opening a new issue

 ## Submitting Pull Requests :rocket:

-We follow [Github Flow](https://guides.github.com/introduction/flow/index.html).
-Pull requests (PRs) are the best way to propose changes.
+We follow [Github Flow](https://guides.github.com/introduction/flow/index.html), pull requests (PRs) are the best way to propose changes.

-Here’s the process:
+Here's the process:
 1. **Fork** the repo and create your branch from `main`
-2. If you’ve added code, include tests when possible
+2. If you've added code, include tests when possible
-3. If you’ve changed APIs, update relevant documentation
+3. If you've changed APIs, update relevant documentation
 4. Run the full test suite to ensure everything passes
 5. Ensure your code follows our linting/style guidelines
 6. Open a pull request with a clear title and description

-By submitting a PR, you agree that your work will be licensed under this project’s [License](LICENSE).
+By submitting a PR, you agree that your work will be licensed under this project's [License](LICENSE).

 ### Tips for Successful Contributions
- * Keep PRs focused and small — easier to review and merge.
+ * Keep PRs focused and small, it's easier to review and merge
  * Write clear commit messages (e.g., fix: resolve null pointer issue in auth flow)
  * Be respectful and collaborative during code reviews